snuspl/nemo/README.md

 * `$ java -cp target/vortex-0.1-SNAPSHOT-shaded.jar edu.snu.vortex.compiler.optimizer.examples.MapReduce`

 ## DAG Visualization
-You can visualize a DAG using the JSON representation of it.
+You can visualize a DAG using the JSON representation of it, using [online visualizer](https://service.jangho.kr/vortex-dag/).

-### Requirements
-* Python 3 interpreter (3.5 or later version is recommended)
-* Graphviz

-### Howto
-Execute `./bin/json2png.py` and type in the JSON string, or save JSON in another file and execute `./bin/json2png.py < ./path/to/json`.